huey

 94° 29.83 W

 Everything started out quite well!
-When we came back, we discovered that the camera was still in place, right where we had left it.
-As JASON pulled up close to the camera, I was slightly concerned to see that it had stopped taking pictures.
+Upon arrival, we discovered that the camera was still in place, right where we had left it.
+As the Jason remotely operated vehicle (ROV) pulled up close to the camera, I was slightly concerned to see that it had stopped taking pictures.
 But I breathed a big sigh of relief when I saw that the housing was still intact; the inside seemed dry and secure.
-Now all we had to do was get the camera safely back to the surface and onboard the Ron Brown
+Now all we had to do was get the camera safely back to the surface and onboard the NOAA research vessel Ronald H. Brown.

-While the Jason rested on the seafloor, I hung a hydrophone over the side of the ship and beamed the release command, a strong acoustic signal, to the camera over 2000m below.
+While the Jason rested on the sea floor, I hung a hydrophone over the side of the ship and beamed the release command — a strong acoustic signal — to the camera over 2,000 meters (m) below.
 This signal starts an electric current over a circuit below the camera housing.
 There is thin piece of wire on the positive side and grounding contact on the other.
 In between are six inches of seawater.
-When the current flows across this 6-inch gap, it causes the thin wire to corrode rapidly, eventually burning through the wire and causing a mechanism to drop an anchor.
+When the current flows across this six-inch gap, it causes the thin wire to corrode rapidly, eventually burning through the wire and causing a mechanism to drop an anchor.

 the Ron Brown

-After Louis was released from the bottom, spotters on the bridge and bow of the Ron Brown kept a lookout for the camera system’s bright yellow float.
+After "Louis" was released from the bottom, spotters on the bridge and bow of the Ronald H. Brown kept a lookout for the camera system’s bright yellow float.
 Click image for larger view and image credit.

 360 image

-This 360° image was taken during Louie’s first deployment.
+This 360° image was taken during "Louie’s" first deployment.
 It provides a representative example of the type of imagery collected with the time-lapse rotary camera.
-Though faint, you may notice the lights from the Jason ROV in the right hand side.
+Though faint, you may notice the lights from the Jason ROV (visible on the right hand side).
 Click image for larger view and image credit.

 recovering the rotary time lapse camera

-After sending the signal, I raced back to the control van to watch the release on video in the JASON control van.
-About 15 minutes later, the burn wire failed, the anchor dropped, and the 17” Benthos glass sphere began lifting the camera to the surface.
-Immediately the bystanders in the van began laying bets as to when it would get to the surface.
-I helpfully provided information on the system’s weight in water and air and its positive buoyancy (I failed to mention that I knew from previous experience that it should rise at about 40 m per minute.).
-So 49 minutes later when the bridge watch spotted the yellow ball, my bet of 55 minutes won a round of beer when we get back to port in Galveston on July 6.
+After sending the signal, I raced back to the control van to watch the release on video in the Jason control van.
+About 15 minutes later, the burn wire failed, the anchor dropped, and the 17-inch Benthos glass sphere began lifting the camera to the surface.
+Immediately, the bystanders in the van began laying bets as to when it would get to the surface.
+I helpfully provided information on the system’s weight in water and air and its positive buoyancy.
+(I failed to mention that I knew from previous experience that it should rise at about 40 m per minute.)
+So 49 minutes later, when the bridge watch spotted the yellow ball, my bet of 55 minutes won a round of beer when we get back to port in Galveston on July 6.

-The science party would also like to extend huge congratulations to Oscar Garcia and his wife, Diana on the birth of their second child.
-Oscar was on the first leg of this cruise and made it back home with just a few days to spare before Miquel Angle was born.
-CONGRATULATIONS!!!!
+Note: The science party extends huge congratulations to Oscar Garcia and his wife, Diana, on the birth of their second child.
+Oscar was on the first leg of this cruise and made it back home with just a few days to spare before Miquel Angel was born.
+Congratulations!!

 (top)